PCI configuration space: Software implementation

 The second method was created for PCI Express.
 It is called Enhanced Configuration Access Mechanism (ECAM).
-It extends device's configuration space to 4 KB, with the bottom 256 bytes overlapping the original (legacy) configuration space in PCI.
+It extends device's configuration space to 4 KiB, with the bottom 256 bytes overlapping the original (legacy) configuration space in PCI.
 The section of the addressable space is "stolen" so that the accesses from the CPU don't go to memory but rather reach a given device in the PCI Express fabric.
 During system initialization, BIOS determines the base address for this "stolen" address region and communicates it to the root complex and to the operating system.

-Each device has its own 4 KB space and each device's info is accessible through a simple array dev[bus][device][function] so that 256 MB of physical contiguous space is "stolen" for this use (256 buses × 32 devices × 8 functions × 4 KB = 256 MB).
+Each device has its own 4 KiB space and each device's info is accessible through a simple array dev[bus][device][function] so that 256 MB of physical contiguous space is "stolen" for this use (256 buses × 32 devices × 8 functions × 4 KiB = 256 MiB).
 The base physical address of this array is not specified.
 For example, on modern x86 systems the ACPI tables contain the necessary information.